davecheney/gogo/README.md

     cd $PROJECT   # or a subdirectory of your project gogo build $SOME_PACKAGE_OR_COMMAND

-`gogo` also supports a `-a` flag which will build all packages inside your $PROJECT/src directory
+`gogo` also supports a `-a` flag which will build all packages inside your $PROJECT/src directory.

     cd $PROJECT
     gogo build -a